sunshine107/Landing-Page/README.md

 ## How to run

-Clone this repository and
+Clone this repository ando  and double click *index.html*.

-Move directory to Aphache root directory

-or

-change *index.php* to *index.html* and double click it.

 ---